How Likely Are Large Elections Tied?: Smoothed Likelihood of Ties

-\begin{thm}[\bf Smoothed likelihood of ties: positional scoring rules] Let $\mm= (\Theta,\ml(\ma),\Pi)$ be a strictly positive and closed single-agent preference model and let $\vec s$ be an integer scoring vector.
+We first apply Theorem~\ref{thm:union-poly} to polyhedra that are similar to those in Example~\ref{ex:intro} and obtain the following theorem for integer positional scoring rules. \begin{thm}[\bf Smoothed likelihood of ties: integer positional scoring rules] For any fixed $m\ge 3$, let $\mm= (\Theta,\ml(\ma),\Pi)$ be a strictly positive and closed single-agent preference model and let $\vec s$ be an integer scoring vector.
 For any $2\le k\le m$ and any $n\in\mathbb N$,

-\end{thm} Like Theorem~\ref{thm:maintechh}, the $0$ case is trial, which states that if no $n$-profile leads to a $k$-way tie under $\cor_{\vec s}$, then no matter how the adversary chooses $\vec \pi$, the probability of $k$-way ties is $0$.
-The exponential case happens if the $0$ case does not happen, and additionally no $\pi$ in the convex hull of $\Pi$ leads to at least $k$ winners.
-Otherwise, the polynomial case happens, i.e.~there exists an $n$-profile $P$ that leads to exactly $k$ winners, and there exists $\pi\in\conv(\Pi)$ that leads to at least $k$ winners.
-Notice that the existence of $P$ does not imply the existence of $\pi$, nor vice versa.
-The proof is done by using polyhedrons like the one in Example~\ref{ex:intro} to characterize all (constantly many) $k$-way ties, then apply Theorem~\ref{thm:maintechh}.
-The full proofs for this section can be found in Appendix~\ref{app:smoothedties}.
+\end{thm} Take the max smoothed likelihood of ties in Theorem~\ref{thm:union-poly} for example.
+Like Theorem~\ref{thm:maintechh}, the condition for the $0$ case is trivial.
+Assuming that the $0$ case does not happen, the exponential case happens if no distribution (viewed as a fraction profile) in the convex hull of $\Pi$ has {\em at least} $k$ winners under $\cor_{\vec s}$.
+Otherwise, the polynomial case happens.
+That is, there exists an $n$-profile $P$ with exactly $k$ winners under $\cor_{\vec s}$, and there exists $\pi\in\conv(\Pi)$ that has at least $k$ winners.
+Notice that the existence of such $P$ (which depends on $n$ but not $\Pi$) does not imply the existence of such $\pi$ (which depends on $\Pi$ but not $n$), nor vice versa.
+All proofs in this section are delegated to Appendix~\ref{app:smoothedties}.